JacobPaxton/data_science_notes/notes_v3.md

 plt.show()
 ```
 ### Hierarchical (Agglomerative)
+- Clustering using dendrogram-plotted distances in hierarchy
+    * Merge point, y-axis height, is the distance between the two being merged
 - https://stackabuse.com/hierarchical-clustering-with-python-and-scikit-learn
     * Each record is a cluster; group clusters until only one cluster remains
     * Agglomerative moves closest two clusters into one cluster, repeatedly